-Best Ethernet cable to use on PlayStation 4
+Best Ethernet cables for PS4 in 2022

 The alternatives listed here are designed to fit other use cases that can occur on your hunt for the right Ethernet cord.
 Any of these Ethernet cables would be great for giving your PS4 the boost it needs.

-AmazonBasics Cat 6 cable
+AmazonBasics Cat-6 cable

 Cheap and cheerful

-While all cables are pretty cheap, the AmazonBasics range is known for its low price and high reliability.
-Amazon also has an excellent exchange policy in case you need it.

-I tried to give you all an option for cheap, reliable, cabling but the price variance is actually very small from our top pick.
-If you are really strapped for cash then this is a good option.
+I tried to give you an option for cheap, reliable, cabling but the price variance is very small from our top pick.
+If you're really strapped for cash, then this is a good option.

-25 ft Cat 6 Ethernet cable
+Jadaol 25ft Cat 6 Ethernet cable

 Sometimes length matters

-One the biggest reasons that Wi-Fi is used on the PS4 is positioning.
-A lot of the time your router is too far away from your console to make use of the hard-wire.
-This 25 foot long cable is perfect for connecting a further-away router to your PlayStation 4.

-The flat nature of this cable is extremely helpful in making it an unobtrusive part of your gaming space.
+The flat nature of this cable is beneficial in making it a discreet part of your gaming space.
 The added length makes no difference to the signal strength either, so you don't need to worry about that.

 Bottom line

 While any of these cables would be perfect for your PlayStation 4, the DanYee Cat 7 Ethernet cable is the premium choice for us.
-Future proofing is important in modern technology and the braided Cat 7 cable is robust enough to last.
+Future-proofing is essential in modern technology, and the braided Cat 7 cable is robust enough to last.

 Credits — The team that worked on this guide